scgbern/scgpico/content/wiki/howtos/howtoconnecttotheprinterviatheprinterserver/index.md

 ---
 Title: How to connect to the printer via the printer server
 ---
+#How to connect to the printer via the printer server
 # For the iamlw100s printer
 The iamlw100s printer is in the first (upper) floor.